WWmore/DOS/README.md

 [![CMC](assets/cmc.png)](https://www.youtube.com/embed/vgb9A6uAidw)

-### Implementation of a principal stress net optimized from an orthogonal equilibrium mesh
+### Implementation of a principal stress net from an orthogonal equilibrium mesh
 [![Funicular](assets/funicular.png)](https://www.youtube.com/embed/sOzjRHIrR-s)

+Welcome to push issues and work together to make a Grasshopper plugin if you are interested.
+Hoping this codebase is helpful for your research work.
+Welcome to the research collaborations.